Why You Should Use Gospel Tracts Scott Pauley

 Gospel literature is one means of communicating the message of Christ to great numbers of people one at a time.
 Imagine how many people could be reached if every believer simply carried tracts and gave them out as they went about their normal routines!
 The power of the literature is not in the words of men, but in getting the Word of God into the hands and hearts of those who may not otherwise receive it.

 • Tracts open doors for gospel conversations.
-Last night a man who I had little conversation with took a tract from me on an airplane.
-Without a word he read all of it.
-When he finished he began to tell me his background and where he is spiritually.
+Last night, a man with whom I had little conversation took a tract from me on an airplane.
+Without a word, he read all of it.
+When he finished, he began to tell me his background and where he is spiritually.
 The literature opens the door for much more!

 • Tracts stay when you leave.
-Very often there is only a brief moment to give a word for Christ.
+Very often, there is only a brief moment to give a word for Christ.
 All eternity may rest on that moment!
-When you give a clearly written gospel explanation the person has the opportunity to read more and consider more carefully their need of a Saviour.
-We may meet many at the feet of Jesus who we saw only briefly here on earth!
+When you give a clearly written gospel explanation, the person has the opportunity to read more and consider more carefully their need of a Saviour.
+We may meet many at the feet of Jesus whom we saw only briefly here on earth!

 • Tracts go where you cannot.
 A gospel piece may end up in many places and be read by many people.
 We never know what the end result of one witness may be.
 Sow as much gospel seed as you can and believe that God will give the increase.